owenhu99/palyglot/deliverable-1/planning.md

 ----
 ### Highlights

+* Why Palyglot?
+  * Being bad at French after years of classes in school has taught us that the typical ways of teaching people a new language just don’t work.
+Verb tenses are cool, but we’d rather learn how to hold a conversation in a foreign language.
+  * Palyglot allows users to learn a new language in an engaging way by speaking with others who know or are also learning the language.
+This gives you practical experience with communicating in the language that you’re learning, which we believe is a much more efficient way to learn a language than by memorizing and regurgitating your knowledge on tests.
+  * Speaking with others about things you like in a language you’re learning creates a fun environment to expand your knowledge of the language and hold conversations.
+This plus a few other incentives in the app will encourage users to actively practice their skills in a new language and will help them become more fluent at written communication.

 * Filters for the matchmaking service
   * We discussed having different filters to give the user a selection on who they want to be matched with.
   * Alternative A: No filters, matches only based on language/interests.